WhatFor/DDISR/README.md

 }
 ```

-See the `Test` project for a full example.
+See the `Examples` project for a full example, or the `Tests` project for some registration examples.